 Members have also said that the seasonal payments makes food budgeting easier, and even saves them money-- without the temptation of impulse buys, members have even been able to go on vacation with their saved money!
-Local Roots also offers home delivery.
+Local Roots also offers home delivery options for added convenience.

 Can I change my market mid-season?

 Yes, however there is a $10 processing fee for doing so.
 If you would like to change your market site, please email email@example.com to let them know which market you are currently at and which market you would like to change to.
 Please note that some markets have limitations on which items can be sent there, for instance some do not accept meat products, and others cannot have any cooler items.

 Do you offer home delivery?